1928 Summer Olympics: Demonstration sports

-These Games also included art competitions in five categories: architecture, painting, sculpture, literature, and poetry.
+These Games also included art competitions in five categories: architecture, painting, sculpture, literature, and music.
 However, the IOC no longer considers these to be official medal events, so the medals awarded are not included in today's Olympic medal counts.

 Venues

 Fourteen sports venues were used for the 1928 Summer Olympics.
 The Swim Stadium was demolished in 1929.
 The Het Kasteel football stadium was renovated in 1998–99.
 The Monnikenhuize stadium was demolished in 1950.
 The Schermzaal sports hall has also been demolished.
 The Olympic Stadium was renovated between 1996 and 2000, and is still in use.
 The Old Stadion was demolished in 1929 and replaced with housing in the Amsterdam area.

+Many cars were expected for the Games, but Amsterdam had at most 2,000 single-car parking spaces.
+Consequently, several new parking sites were provided, and a special parking symbol was launched to show foreign visitors where they could park.
+The white P on a blue background was to become the international traffic sign for parking, and is still used today.
+Athletics events were held on a 400-meter track, later becoming the standard for athletics tracks.

 Participating nations

 A total of 46 nations were represented at the Amsterdam Games.
 Malta, Panama, and Rhodesia (now Zimbabwe) competed at the Olympic Games for the first time.
 Germany returned after having been banned in 1920 and 1924.

+The nations that participated in the previous games in Paris 1924 but were absent in Amsterdam 1928 were Brazil and Ecuador.

+At the time, Australia, New Zealand, Canada, South Africa and Ireland were all dominions of the British Empire.
+India and Rhodesia were also a part of the British Empire, but were not dominions.
+For other sovereign states (i.e. United States, France, Argentina, Japan, etc) and the international community as a whole (i.e League of Nations) the term dominion, used internally in the British Empire, was very ambiguous, meaning "something between a colony and state".
+It was only years later with the Statute of Westminster 1931 that this ambiguity would be dispelled.
+Philippines was an unincorporated territory and commonwealth of the United States.